Derusnec/CrikketsVNPCS/README.txt

 ------------------------------------------------------------------------------
 FEATURES
 ------------------------------------------------------------------------------
-- 30 Unique V-NPCs, 3 variations with unique animations/flexes/stats
+- 31 Unique V-NPCs, 3 of which variations with unique animations/flexes/stats
 - Complementary belly textures for all V-NPCs
 - Basic sound support for V-NPCs, including many custom sounds
 - NPC Daemon (autospawner) profile to dynamically spawn V-NPCs